timotgl/bowling-redux-react/README.md

 # Bowling game demo with Redux and React
+[Live demo available](http://timotaglieber.de/bowling-redux-react/).
 A simulation of a bowling game (not an actual game) in JavaScript for the browser.
 This project was created as an exercise to better understand Redux and its concept of a single, global app state.
 It applies reducer functions whenever an action in the game is dispatched to the Redux store:

  * New player added
  * Start game